openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 | `wifi5GHzEnable`           | `Switch`                  |          | Enable/Disable the 5.0 GHz WiFi device.                        |
 | `wifiGuestEnable`          | `Switch`                  |          | Enable/Disable the guest WiFi.                                 |

+Parameters that accept lists (e.g. `macOnline`, `wanBlockIPs`) can contain comments.
+Comments are separated from the value with a '#' (e.g. `192.168.0.77 # Daughter's iPhone`).
+The full string is used for the channel label.

 ### Channel `callList`

 Call lists are provided for one or more days (as configured) as JSON.